Listen Live

 Hall was one of about 400 seamen, marines, captains, and officers to make their way to the garrison.
 Fighting all the way, they joined a second relief force in Cawnpore before making their way to Lucknow.
 Once there, the entire Shannon crew fell except for Lieutenant Thomas Young and Hall.
 Despite the situation, Hall continued to fight until relief came.

-It was this display of bravery that earned him the Victoria Cross on October 28, 1859.
+William Nelson Edward Hall's display of bravery earned him the Victoria Cross on October 28, 1859.

 “I remember that after each round we ran our gun forward until at last my gun’s crew were actually in danger of being hurt by splinters of brick and stone torn by the round shot from the walls we were bombarding.” — Willam Edward Hall